kcelik369/Project3_Team7/README.md

 # UC Berkeley Extension Data Analysis Project 3 - Team 7

-An overview of the project and its purpose.
-The project uses ETL workflows to ingest data into the database.
-The original dataset(s) are transformed prior to storing it in the database.
-The database contains 3817 entries that meets requirement of at least 100 unique records.
-Pandas DataFrame Kerim/Mari
+An overview of the project and its purpose:

 We are investigating a dataset for Seattle Airbnb data found on Kaggle (https://www.kaggle.com/datasets/airbnb/seattle).
 Original source of the data is here (http://insideairbnb.com/get-the-data/), which provides access to more recent data and for other cities.
+The original databases, stored in CSV files: listings, calendar and listing scores, contain over 100 entries each meeting project's requirement of utilizing dataset with at least 100 unique records.

+The project uses ETL workflows to ingest data into the database.
+A database is used to house the data (SQL, MongoDB, SQLite, etc.).
+The database has at least two tables (SQL) or collections (NoSQL).
+The project includes documentation of the ETL workflow with diagrams or ERD.
+The project uses one additional library not covered in class related to data engineering.
+Kerim Flask API with JSON output Kerim

+Project doesn't include anny borrowed code.

+Limitations of the project:
+1. Our questions are limited to the ~2016 dataset;
+2. Given access to more cities' data, what might change or not?
+2. Given access to more recent Seattl data, what might change or not?

-how to use and interact with the project
+How to use and interact with the project
 We hope to create a set of tables that could be used to answer the following questions:
 - What factors are most strongly linked with good ratings / high prices / frequent bookings?
 - What outliers exist for the above major factors?